microdotblog/help.micro.blog/_posts/2019-04-28-params-in-themes.md

 }
 ```

 These values are applied over Micro.blog's [default config file](https://github.com/microdotblog/theme-blank/blob/master/config.json).
-To use a parameter in a template, reference it like `{{ .Site.Params.color }}`.
+To use a parameter in a template, reference it like `{% raw %}{{ .Site.Params.color }}{% endraw %}`.

 The following configuration fields can be set: